sheeeng/jenkins-configuration-as-code-workshop/solution/README.md

 Configure Anonymous Access
 3 of 4

-Enabling anonymous access will allow unauthenticated downloads, browsing, and searching of repository content by default.
-Permissions for unauthenticated users can be changed by editing the roles assigned to the anonymous user.
+Enable anonymous access means that by default, users can search, browse and download components from repositories without credentials.
+Please consider the security implications for your organization.

+Disable anonymous access should be chosen with care, as it will require credentials for all users and/or build tools.

 More information
 [ ] Enable anonymous access